numpde/counter-resistance/code/blockchain/counter_resistance/README.md

 # AMR Data Collection Ecosystem: Smart Contract Specification (Draft)

 ## Overview

-This document briefly outlines the smart contract specifications for the Antimicrobial Resistance (AMR) Data Collection Ecosystem.
-The ecosystem leverages blockchain technology to incentivize the submission, validation, and funding of AMR-related datasets, ensuring transparency, security, and efficiency throughout the process.
+This document outlines the smart contract specifications for the Antimicrobial Resistance (AMR) Data Collection Ecosystem.
+The ecosystem attempts to incentivize the submission, validation, and funding of AMR-related datasets.

 ### Table 1: Contributions